tarantool/grafana-dashboard/README.md

 Variables for Prometheus targets:
 - `DATASOURCE`: name of a Prometheus data source;
 - `JOB` (optional, default `tarantool`): name of a Prometheus job collecting your application metrics;
+- `WITH_INSTANCE_VARIABLE` (optional, default `FALSE`): build a dashboard with variable which can be used to select displayed cluster instances;
 - `OUTPUT_STATIC_DASHBOARD` (optional, default `dashboard.json`): compiled dashboard file.

 Variables for InfluxDB targets:
 - `DATASOURCE`: name of a InfluxDB data source;
 - `POLICY` (optional, default `autogen`): InfluxDB metrics retention policy;
 - `MEASUREMENT` (optional, default `tarantool_http`): name of a InfluxDB measurement with your application metrics;
+- `WITH_INSTANCE_VARIABLE` (optional, default `FALSE`): build a dashboard with variable which can be used to select displayed cluster instances;
 - `OUTPUT_STATIC_DASHBOARD` (optional, default `dashboard.json`): compiled dashboard file.

+With `WITH_INSTANCE_VARIABLE=FALSE`, dashboard will contain no dynamic variables and Grafana alerts can be used.
+With `WITH_INSTANCE_VARIABLE=TRUE`, dashboard will contain instance dynamic variable (but no inputs).

 You can also compile configurable Prometheus dashboard template (the same we publish to Grafana Official & community built dashboards) with